About the Half Marathon

 Here’s how it works:

-Your corral is assigned to you according to your Estimated Finish Time, which you were asked to provide as part of your registration process.
-(An Estimated Finish Time calculator is available here.)
+Your corral is assigned to you according to your estimated finish time, which you were asked to provide as part of your registration process.
+(An Estimated Finish Time calculator is available here.
+You must provide or update your estimated finish time by April 9, 2014)

 You will be able to check your bib number and corral colour about 2 weeks before the event.
 After picking up your bib during Expo hours prior to Race Day, you’ll see that the colour along the bottom edge of your bib corresponds to the colour of your corral!